08 Prove Assignment: Dictionaries

 parts of the molar mass calculator that you started writing in the

-prove assignment, your chemistry.py
+this prove assignment, your chemistry.py program must

 contain at least three functions named as follows: